THANKS FOR DOWNLOADING

 Getting Started with Wavebox.

 Wavebox 10 is a brand new work browser that streamlines the way that you work and helps you to save time and stay organised.
 Here’s a short guide to help you get started with Wavebox.

 1. Add your first groups & apps.

-Create an app group in the sidebar by clicking on the + icon at the bottom.
+Create an app group in the sidebar by clicking on the + icon at the bottom of the sidebar.
 App groups in the sidebar can contain one or more apps (yep, although we call them groups, you can still just have one app in it!).
 You may have created some groups during the install process, but when you’re ready you can add your next one here’s how:

 Useful KB articles:

 What is a group and how do I create one in Wavebox

 Next add some more apps to each group.
 These will appear in the top toolbar.
 This is great for organising your apps and saving space in the sidebar.